 We support the work of our charity partners, Action West London and Spark! in this area, as well as local education and training providers.
 They work with many hundreds of businesses across West London each year supporting young people transition into the world of work.

-All our work will be underpinned by a focus on local labour market intelligence and plugging the skills gap.
+All our work is underpinned by a focus on local labour market intelligence and plugging the skills gap.

 Education & Skills Policy Commission

 The West London Education & Skills Policy commission was launched in late February 2016.
 The Commission published its draft report in early March 2017.
 The final report, with minor amendments,”Education-business links, Apprenticeships and embracing automation in West London” was published in September 2018.
 Sponsors of this policy commission were Brunel University London & PwC.

 We are now translating the policy commission’s recommendations into practice through:

 To find out more and participate in any of these projects e-mail firstname.lastname@example.org